Chrisstoute/DISA-Stigs/README.md

 ## Evidence

-Screenshots and scan results will be added as each STIG remediation is completed.
+Screenshots and scan results have been added to each completed STIG remediation.

 ## Project Status

-This project is currently in progress.

 STIGs Completed: 10 / 10